 - 2 tbsp red pickled ginger

-Combine water, egg and milk together in a bowl and mix well until frothy.
+- Combine water, egg and dashi stock together in a bowl and mix well until frothy.

-Sift the plain flour into a large bowl and add half of the water mixture over the flour.
+- Sift the plain flour into a large bowl and add the liquid mixture over the flour.

-Heat the takoyaki pan and oil the holes with the oil brush. *2
+- Heat the takoyaki pan and oil the holes with the oil brush. *2

-Pour the batter into the pan holes so they are approximately half-full then add the octopus, green onion, tempura crisps and pickled ginger then add more of the batter until it's just overflowing.
+- Pour the batter into the pan holes so they are approximately 80% full and then add the octopus, green onion, tempura crisps and pickled ginger .Then add more of the batter until it's just overflowing.

-Cook for approximately 1 & 1/2 minutes, then trim off the excess batter and flip them over by inserting the Takoyaki pick from 4 o'clock direction, turn your wrist 90°.
+- Cook for approximately 1 & 1/2 minutes, then trim off the excess batter and flip them over by inserting the Takoyaki pick from 4 o'clock direction, turn your wrist 90°.

-Serve them on a plate and coat with the Takoyaki sauce and Japanese mayonaise then sprinkle with aonori and bonito flakes.
+- Serve them on a plate and coat with the Takoyaki sauce and Japanese mayonnaise then sprinkle with aonori and bonito flakes to serve.